 Why are rear-facing car seats so much safer?
 Because they protect your child's head, neck, and spine in the event of a crash by distributing the force of the impact across the entire seat and limiting head and neck movement.
 This is especially important for babies and toddlers because their heads are larger relative to their bodies, and their necks and spines are still developing.

-Let's go over the basics so you know your options and what to expect as your child grows.
+Let's go over the basics of each type of car seat so you know your options and what to expect as your child grows and gradually transitions to a forward-facing seat.

 Infant Car Seats